vtexdocs/docs/docs/vtex-io/Store Framework Apps/basic-components.md

 <WhatsNextCard
 title="Product Summary"
-description="App responsible for summarizing product information (such as name, price and image) in otherstore blocks, such as the Shelf and the Minicart."" linkTo="https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary" linkTitle="See more" />
+description="App responsible for summarizing product information (such as name, price and image) in otherstore blocks, such as the Shelf and the Minicart." linkTo="https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary" linkTitle="See more" />